Hi-PACE/hipace/docs/source/run/parameters.rst

     fields of the initial beams.

 * ``random_seed`` (`integer`) optional (default `1`)
-    Passes a seed to the AMReX random number generator on CPU.
+    Passes a seed to the AMReX random number generator.
 This allows for reproducibility of random events such as randomly generated beams, ionization, and collisions.
+    Note that on GPU, since the order of operations is not ensured, the providing of a seed does not guarantee reproducibility to the level of machine precision.

 * ``hipace.max_time`` (`float`) optional (default `infinity`)
     Maximum physical time of the simulation.
 The ``dt`` of the last time step may be reduced so that ``t + dt = max_time``, both for the adaptive and a fixed time step.